How it works

 Broad-Based Categorical Eligibility (Cat El)

-SNAP Cat El allows households who have gross incomes between 130% and 200% of the federal poverty line – but whose costs for other basics like shelter, utilities, and child care, render their net incomes at or below 100% of the federal poverty line – to qualify for a SNAP benefit.
+Households with gross incomes between 130% and 200% of the federal poverty line (FPL) – but whose costs for shelter, utilities, and child care, render their net incomes at or below 100% FPL – can qualify for SNAP.

 We can help